A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Related Work

 \section{Related Work}

-The Generative Adversarial Network (GAN) was introduced by Goodfellow et al. \cite{anips2014} as a competitor to Variational Autoencoder (VAE) for artificial data generation.
-In contrast to VAEs, GANs adopt an adversarial learning strategy, where two separate networks compete each other.
-At each iteration, the Generator synthesizes artificial samples whose quality is subsequently judged by a binary classifier, called the Discriminator.
+The Generative Adversarial Network (GAN) was introduced by Goodfellow et al. \cite{anips2014}.
+It adopts an adversarial learning strategy, where two networks compete each other.
+At each iteration, the Generator synthesizes samples whose quality is subsequently judged by a classifier, called the Discriminator.
 It is a zero-sum game, where both networks gradually improve their performance.
-After training, the Generator is able to produce data instances by randomly sampling a normally distributed latent space.
+After training, the Generator can synthesize data instances by sampling a normally distributed latent space.

-Vanilla GANs are incapable of generating samples belonging to a specific class.
-For this purpose, the Conditional GAN was introduced \cite{arxiv2014}.
-By concatenating an one-hot representation of the class label with the feature vectors of the input samples, the Generator learns how to create data instances belonging to a particular class.
-InfoGAN extended the vanilla GAN by setting the additional objective of maximizing the mutual information between the latent and the real data \cite{anips2016}.
-The model constructs latent vectors composed of i) incompressible noise, and ii) meaningful variables that represent the semantic features of the original data.
+The Conditional GAN was introduced with the aim of creating data instances belonging to a specific class \cite{arxiv2014}.
+By concatenating the input feature vectors with their one-hot encoded class labels, the Generator learns how to create samples belonging to a particular class.
+InfoGAN extended this idea by maximizing the mutual information between the latent and the real data \cite{anips2016}.

-The Wasserstein GAN (WGAN) has been introduced to improve the learning stability of a GAN and prevent mode collapse \cite{icml2017}.
-It replaced the Discriminator by a Critic, a network that, instead of returning binary values to discriminate between real and synthetic data, it outputs an arbitrary value that represents how ``real'' the generated samples are.
-WGAN offers more stable training and avoids the problem of mode collapse that occurs when a GAN repeatedly generates similar, or even identical samples \cite{anips2017}.
+Subsequently, Wasserstein GAN (WGAN) improved the training stability of vanilla GANs by replacing the Discriminator with a Critic \cite{icml2017}.
+The Critic does not discriminate between real and synthetic data, but outputs a value that represents how realistic the generated samples are.
+WGAN alleviates the problem of mode collapse that occurs when a GAN repeatedly generates samples of limited diversity.

-In the domain of tabular data, ctGAN conditionally synthesizes samples having both discrete and continuous columns \cite{anips2019}.
-The Generator's output layer has a dual activation function: tanh for the continuous values, and Gumbel-softmax for the discrete ones.
-To capture multiple modes in the distributions of the continuous columns, ctGAN uses a Variational Gaussian Mixture Model (VGM) to normalize the data.
-Unfortunately, VGM outputs high dimensional values that negatively affect the model training times.
-To address this problem, \ganname{} employs a simple cluster-based normalization strategy that captures different modes in the distribution of a continuous column without affecting dimensionality.
+In the domain of tabular data, ctGAN conditionally synthesizes data having both continuous and discrete columns \cite{anips2019}.
+The Generator's output layer has a dual activation function: hyperbolic tangent for the continuous values, and Gumbel-softmax for the discrete ones.
+To capture multiple modes in the distributions of the continuous columns, ctGAN employs a Variational Gaussian Mixture Model (VGM) to normalize the data.
+Unfortunately, VGM outputs high dimensional values that negatively affect training times.
+In contrast, \ganname{} uses a simple cluster-based normalization strategy that captures different distribution modes without affecting dimensionality.